 Sloppy Joes.
-I don’t know if I ever used a recipe for the basic Sloppy Joe.
+I don’t know if I ever used a recipe for the basic Sloppy Joe before.
 They always seemed to come from standing in front of the fridge and rummaging through the cupboards as the clock struck five and I was wondering what to make for dinner!
 And ground beef seemed an easy answer.
 In goes a touch of mustard, ketchup, a little brown sugar.
 But you know what’s so much better?
 Essential Sloppy Joes!

 My Mom used to make the old Campbell’s Gumbo Soup recipe and I have that on my site, now.
-And I have another recipe on my site for a marvelous, long simmering Sloppy Joe, Kaltenbach Farms Sloppy Joe, that serves a huge crowd (or gives you some for the freezer), but here’s my go to dinner save – more along the lines of Manwich.
+And I have another recipe on my site for a marvelous, long-simmering Sloppy Joe, Kaltenbach Farms Sloppy Joe, that serves a huge crowd (or gives you some for the freezer), but these Essential Sloppy Joes are now a go-to dinner save – and they are more along the lines of Manwich, except for really good!
 This is so easy, don’t buy that stuff!

 Remember to buy items like ground beef on sale, and divide into portions and freeze, especially if you won’t be using them for burgers – personally, when I make burgers, I’d rather not use previously frozen beef.
 There’s no sense in buying ground beef at full price when it is so often on sale.

 Essential Sloppy Joe

 - 1/2 onion, finely chopped

 - 3 tablespoons to 1/4 cup brown sugar

 - 1/2 to 3/4 teaspoon dried mustard powder

 - 1/2 teaspoon garlic powder